Libensemble/libensemble/docs/papers/joss/paper.md

 # Statement of need

 There are a growing number of packages aimed at workflows, and a sub-set of these focus on running ensembles of calculations on clusters and supercomputers.
 A dynamic ensemble refers to packages that automatically steer the ensemble based on intermediate results.
 This may involve deciding simulation parameters based on numerical optimization or machine learning techniques, among other possibilities.
-Other packages in this space include Colmena and the RADICAL-Ensemble Toolkit.
+Other packages in this space include Colmena [@colmena21] and the RADICAL-Ensemble Toolkit [@ensembletoolkit16], and also packages that provide back-end dispatch and execution such as Parsl [@parsl] and Balsam [@Salim2019].

 Some crucial considerations relevant to these packages include: